CareerLink

 BY Skillset 26 Oct, 2022

-When parents and caregivers are helping their children make decisions about post-school plans, very few consider vocational education and training (VET) options.
-In many cases, this is because parents and caregivers have outdated perceptions about trades and vocational education – some believe that trades and VET courses are for students who are not academic, whilst others hold the view their child will have a better chance at a successful career if they pursue a university qualification over a VET course.
+When parents and caregivers help their children make decisions about post-school plans, vocational education and training (VET) is often overlooked.
+Many families still hold outdated perceptions.
+Some believe trades and VET courses are only for students who are not academic, while others assume university is the only path to a successful career.

 A VET qualification can provide entry into a multitude of careers